Aly & AJ: Acting

 The duo have both pursued separate acting careers outside of their music, as well as having starred in some joint projects.
 Most notably, the pair starred as sisters in the 2006 Disney Channel Original movie Cow Belles, with "On the Ride" from their debut album Into The Rush serving as the movie's theme song.
 The sisters also starred in a Disney Channel television pilot Haversham Hall, although the show was not picked up for series.
-In 2015, the pair starred together in Weepah Way For Now, an independent comedy-drama film which premiered at the Los Angeles Film Festival.
+In 2015, the pair starred together in Weepah Way for Now, an independent comedy-drama film which premiered at the Los Angeles Film Festival.
 The film was produced by the duo and written & directed by Aly's husband Stephen Ringer.
 The pair played sisters again in the movie, with the characters loosely based on their own personalities and relationship.
 They were featured in the March 7, 2022, episode "Yippee Ki-Yay" of The Good Doctor as a fractured sister act.

-Merchandise
+Branded merchandise

-In 2007 Huckleberry Toys released Limited Edition Hello Kitty Aly & AJ dolls to selected Target stores.
-Toys R Us sold a line of the dolls beginning on November 15, 2007.
-On November 20, 2007, The Aly & AJ Adventure game was released for the Nintendo DS.
+In 2007, Huckleberry Toys released Limited Edition Hello Kitty Aly & AJ dolls to selected Target and Toys "R" Us stores.
+Also in 2007, Frame Studios released The Aly & AJ Adventure game for the Nintendo DS.
 In the game, the player plays as their assistant, who helps them record songs and direct a music video.

-In June 2008, the duo released their own paperback adventure books, called Aly & AJ's Rock 'n' Roll Mysteries, each part describing Aly & AJ on tour, every book describing a mystery in a different city.
+In June 2008, the duo released paperback adventure books called Aly & AJ's Rock 'n' Roll Mysteries, each part describing Aly & AJ on tour, every book describing a mystery in a different city.
 The drawings in the books were done by Aly.
-The first two (First Stop, New York and Mayhem in Miami) were released on June 12, the third installment (Singing in Seattle) on September 2, and the last (Nashville Nights) went to stores on October 4, 2008.
+The first two, First Stop, New York and Mayhem in Miami, were released on June 12, the third, Singing in Seattle, was released on September 2, and the last, Nashville Nights, went to stores on October 4, 2008.
 Performance Designed Products released Aly & AJ-designed guitars on November 10, 2008.
 Aly's guitar features a heart-and-crossbones print in pink (PlayStation 2) and AJ's guitar is in the shape of the Aly & AJ heart logo featuring bright pink and purple zebra print (Wii, PS2).
 The duo launched the guitars on October 11, 2008, during event at Universal Studios CityWalk in California.
 The duo also had clothing, accessories, jewelry, and cosmetics lines.
-According to Forbes and AOL, they were one of Hollywood's highest earning singers under the age of 30 in 2008.